Binding Contracts: Everything You Need to Know

 Capacity and Legal Purpose

 One of the most important aspects of a binding contract is capacity.
 Parties must have the mental competence and legal authority to enter into a contract in the first place.
 Mental incapacity can be anything from alcohol intoxication to a mental impairment.
-Parties must have authority to enter a contract.
+Parties must have the authority to enter a contract.
 If someone is acting on another's behalf, they need to have authorization.

 If you need help with binding contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.